Battle of Garni: Disposal

-A Georgian vanguard of around 20,000 men led by the Toreli brothers - Shalva Akhaltiskheli and Ivane Akhaltsikheli rushed towards the Khwarazmid forces to secure areal dominance.
+A Georgian vanguard of around 20,000 men led by the Akhaltsikheli brothers - Shalva Akhaltiskheli and Ivane Akhaltsikheli rushed towards the Khwarazmid forces to secure areal dominance.
 While the Khwarazmians were disposed on lower ground and flat lands, the Georgian who had arrived earlier were deployed wisely on top of surrounding plateaus and established a strategic advantage for the arriving main army.
 General Mkhargrdzeli with his more than 50,000 warriors arrived in time and initially kept himself in the background being expected by the other commanders to react on any attack against his vanguard while remaining unnoticed by the enemy.

 Battle

-The battle began with Jalal ad-Dins left wing attacking the Georgian vanguard and it did not take long for his main forces to be ordered into fight.
-By that time, Shalva Toreli-Akhaltiskheli and Ivane Toreli-Akhaltsikheli had already sent several messengers to the commander of the main Georgian army asking him to strike the Khwarezmid rear as the vanguard was able to stabilize the front lines.
+The battle began with Jalal ad-Din's left wing attacking the Georgian vanguard and it did not take long for his main forces to be ordered into fight.
+By that time, Shalva of Akhaltsikhe and Ivane Akhaltsikheli had already sent several messengers to the commander of the main Georgian army asking him to strike the Khwarezmid rear as the vanguard was able to stabilize the front lines.
 Despite the crucial advantage of the terrain, relief for the vanguard became critically necessary.
-Mkhargrdzeli's army had still not replied and his Georgian army's main body remained absolutely stationary.
-A nearly perfect opportunity to force its enemy to fight against being encircled or caught in a pincer movement, was wasted.
-Soon the Georgian vanguard was breaking apart and finally got completely overrun.
-Commander Mkhargrdzeli then ordered his troops to abandon the battlefield entirely, leaving the other two commanders Shalva and Ivane Akhaltsikheli in their enemies' hands.
-Once again internal conflicts and personal feuds between Georgian grand feudal lords decisively crippled the Georgian kingdom's defences and its leaders power.

-After the battle Tbilisi was sacked, allegedly a hundred thousand citizens were put to death for not renouncing Christianity.
+However, Mkhargrdzeli's forces remained motionless.
+It is believed that personal enmity between Mkhargrdzeli and the Akhaltsikheli brothers played a key role in his refusal to commit his troops.
+As a result, the Georgian vanguard, left without reinforcement, eventually broke apart and was completely overrun.
+Mkhargrdzeli then ordered a full retreat, abandoning the battlefield and leaving Shalva and Ivane Akhaltsikheli to face the enemy alone.
+Ivane was killed while retreating into the mountains, and Shalva, severely wounded, was captured.
+He was initially treated with a degree of honor by Jalal ad-Din, but after refusing to renounce Christianity, he was executed.
+Once again, internal rivalries and the fragmentation of authority among Georgia’s feudal elite proved disastrous.
+The failure to unite at a critical moment not only led to a military defeat but also symbolized the deeper political divisions that continued to undermine the kingdom’s stability.

+Aftermath

+Jalal al-Din Mangburni captured Dvin and started towards Tbilisi.
+At that time, by his order, the captured Shalva Akhaltsikheli, who was sending letters from the enemy's camp and informing the Georgians of the enemy's plans, was executed.
+Queen Rusudan left the capital and moved to Kutaisi.
+The protection of Tbilisi was entrusted to Botso and Memna Botsodze.
+In 1226, as a result of the surrender, Jalal al-Din also captured Tbilisi, the city was sacked and a hundred thousand citizens were put to death for not renouncing Christianity.

 A quarter of the Georgian army was annihilated, leaving the country poorly steeled against an upcoming Mongol invasion.
 The capture of Dvin brought about the end of Georgia's medieval heyday.